 Pain and Occupational Therapy: 4 Ways to Help Avoid Catastrophization

-Pain is such a limiting factor in our occupational therapy practice and must be addressed to help our patients achieve their goals and improve their quality of life.
-We will be looking at how the patient’s outlook and experience around pain and 4 ways we can help them overcome some of these challenges.
+Pain and occupational therapy must be addressed to help our patients achieve their goals and improve their quality of life, as it is such a limiting aspect of occupational performance.
+We will be looking at how the patient’s outlook and experience around pain and 4 ways we can help them overcome some of these challenges through pain management and occupational therapy, but before we get started, let’s answer the basic questions and terms…

 Catastrophizing: